Dismembered body in Idaho cave is bootlegger, murderer slain in 1916

 Loveless went on the run, wearing a maroon sweater and overalls, but did not make it far.

 He was murdered and cut into pieces in the Civil Defense Caves that same year, investigators say.
-The man's killer or killers have not been identified, and it's unclear whether he was slain as revenge for his attack on his wife.
+The man's killer or killers have not been identified, and it's unclear what the motive was behind his death.

+The Clark County Sheriff's Office said his death is considered an open homicide and detectives will continue to work on developments in the case, if possible.

 RELATED: Caldwell man charged in Idaho Falls cold-case murder of Angie Dodge